Ella22011/NewRobotRest/README.md

 Users can set the speed of the Lego robot.
 The setting is saved into a database.

 ### As a user, I can make the robot turn, go backwards and control its speed
-Users can make the robot slow down, speed up, turn right and left and go forward and backward.
+Users can make the robot slow down, speed up, turn right and left and go forward and backwards.
 The settings are saved into a database.

 ## Statistics